 _siemparser will be set to /Parsers/System/KnowBe4/KnowBe4 KMSAT.

-The KnowBe4 integration fetches all types of user events for the KnowBe4 account.
+The KnowBe4 integration fetches two types of data sources for the KnowBe4 account.

 A KnowBe4 API integration Source is an integrated Security Awareness Training and Simulated Phishing platform that helps to train users to understand the dangers of spam, phishing, spear phishing, malware, ransomware, and social engineering through simulated phishing and security awareness training.